 I’ve put together a few tips to hopefully help before you hit that ‘book now’ button.

 This is probably the biggest draw for people who book a wedding abroad.
 The guarantee of a warm sunny day, with a beautiful sunset is something that can really sell in the idea.
+Venues in iconic cities like Sydney take advantage of everything their location has to offer.
 But depending where you choose, it might be too hot for you and your guests.
 Most hotels do have air conditioning and there will be plenty of shade with the right canopies.
 You could also look into low-season where the weather might not be so hot – and cheaper too.

 Your wedding photos are something that you want to be able look back on for years to come; so make sure that you find a photographer that you trust.
 It helps if they are wedding specialists too.
 Hiring a photographer from the location that you are getting married in will mean that they know the place.
-Popular sites are Paris, Rome and Vienna (a Rome photographer will know the best way to make the most of that location, and will have likely shot the area before to know the best times for lighting, for example).
+Popular sites in Europe are Paris, Rome and Vienna (a Rome photographer will know the best way to make the most of that location, and will have likely shot the area before to know the best times for lighting, for example).
+If you’re based in America, close to the Virginia area, Celestial Sights – a Charlottesville wedding photographer also comes very highly recommended.

 The joy of trying new food while on holiday is one of the best parts!
 Tasting the local fresh seafood, pizza, or warm baked bread – yum.
 However not everyone will enjoy new or unusual dishes, which could potentially make the food planning difficult if you want something a little more exotic.
 Often the wedding venue and the location will dictate what will be available, and you may need to accept that not everyone will love it.
 Maybe have a chat with your guests to get a steer on any dietary requirements so you can make sure there will be something for everyone.